 There is no reason to believe employment opportunities will be diminished in a decarbonised economy, as it is becoming increasingly clear that a green, net-zero economy will be flush with new jobs for workers to explore.
-These jobs will certainly be different, and there will be a transitional period of disruption, with potential short-term unemployment shocks and low supply for the jobs on offer, but this transformation will not mean zero jobs.
+These jobs will certainly be different, and there will be a transitional period of disruption, with potential short-term unemployment shocks and low supply for the jobs on offer, but net-zero does not mean zero jobs.

 Disruption can mean many things, but it rarely means permanent unemployment.
 It can involve any degree of retraining or redirecting workers’ energies and capabilities, and by no means will have a net negative effect on job availability.
 If innovation and technology play a role, then there is a good chance that disruption will make livelihoods on average a little more comfortable.
 The fact that it can also clean up our environment and our atmosphere doesn’t hurt either.

 Disruption must not be looked at with passivity or trepidation, but with preparedness.
 The transition to a net-zero economy will primarily affect the most carbon-intensive sectors of today: energy and transportation.
-But what will these impacts look like?
+But what will these transformations look like?
 How will renewable energy, electrification and all the other components of a sustainable net-zero economy affect the future of our jobs?

 The most obvious impacts of a transition to a net-zero economy will be in the energy sector.
 Net-zero must absolutely entail a decisive and uncompromising abandonment of fossil fuels as our main sources of power generation, accompanied by a shift to sustainable and low-cost renewable energy alternatives.

 This will be a dramatic shift in how we humans live our lives.
 For centuries, our modern comforts of life have been enabled by extracting hydrocarbons preserved in the Earth and then combusting them to generate electricity But electricity generation contributes to 25% of global emissions, mainly because we still receive 62% of our electricity from burning fossil fuels, so a full transition to renewable energy is necessary in a net-zero economy.